patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 ### Loadbalancing

 During both shuffle write and shuffle read phases, large numbers of tasks running on different machines in a compute cluster concurrently interact with disaggregated storage.
+Crail disaggregated storage may be provided by a few highly dense storage nodes (e.g., a high density flash enclosure) or by a larger group of storage servers exposing their local DRAM or flash -- we will discuss different deployment modes on Crail disaggregated storage in the next blog post.
+In either case, it is important to properly load balance network transfers across the different storage servers.

 ### Hardware Configuration